Leonard Eugene Dickson: The algebraist

 In 1901, Dickson published his first book Linear groups with an exposition of the Galois field theory, a revision and expansion of his Ph.D. thesis.
 Teubner in Leipzig published the book, as there was no well-established American scientific publisher at the time.
 Dickson had already published 43 research papers in the preceding five years; all but seven on finite linear groups.
 Parshall (1991) described the book as follows:

 "Dickson presented a unified, complete, and general theory of the classical linear groups—not merely over the prime field GF(p) as Jordan had done—but over the general finite field GF(p^{n}), and he did this against the backdrop of a well-developed theory of these underlying fields. ... his book represented the first systematic treatment of finite fields in the mathematical literature."

 An appendix in this book lists the non-abelian simple groups then known having order less than 1 billion.
 He listed 53 of the 56 having order less than 1 million.
 The remaining three were found in 1960, 1965, and 1967.

-Dickson worked on finite fields and extended the theory of linear associative algebras initiated by Joseph Wedderburn and Cartan.
+Dickson worked on finite fields and extended the theory of linear associative algebras initiated by Joseph Wedderburn and Élie Cartan.

 He started the study of modular invariants of a group.

 In 1905, Wedderburn, then at Chicago on a Carnegie Fellowship, published a paper that included three claimed proofs of a theorem stating that all finite division algebras were commutative, now known as Wedderburn's theorem.
 The proofs all made clever use of the interplay between the additive group of a finite division algebra A, and the multiplicative group A* = A − {0}.
 Karen Parshall noted that the first of these three proofs had a gap not noticed at the time.
 Dickson also found a proof of this result but, believing Wedderburn's first proof to be correct, Dickson acknowledged Wedderburn's priority.
 But Dickson also noted that Wedderburn constructed his second and third proofs only after having seen Dickson's proof.
 She concluded that Dickson should be credited with the first correct proof.

 Dickson's search for a counterexample to Wedderburn's theorem led him to investigate nonassociative algebras, and in a series of papers he found all possible three and four-dimensional (nonassociative) division algebras over a field.

 In 1919 Dickson constructed Cayley numbers by a doubling process starting with quaternions $\mathbb{H}$.
 His method was extended to a doubling of $\mathbb{R}$ to produce $\mathbb{C}$, and of $\mathbb{C}$ to produce $\mathbb{H}$ by A. A. Albert in 1922, and the procedure is known now as the Cayley–Dickson construction of composition algebras.